dyson/certman/README.md

 ## Limitation

 Certman handles only a single certificate and key pair and responds to all requests with this pair.
 It ignores if the client is sending a server name using SNI.
-I'm not sure if there's a generic enough way to implemnet this that handles all use cases and as it's a niche feature I haven't needed I've left it out (pull requests welcome!).
+I'm not sure if there's a generic enough way to implement this that handles all use cases and as it's a niche feature I haven't needed I've left it out (pull requests welcome!).
 Certman's codebase is small so either fork the repo or copy and paste it into your project and modify it to your needs.

 ## Installation
 Using dep for dependency management (https://github.com/golang/dep):